What is JSON?

 What is JSON Payload?

-Payload is the essential information in a data block that you send to or receive from the server when making API requests.
-The Payload can be sent or received in a variety of formats, including JSON.
+The request payload is important information in a data block that clients send to the server in the body of an HTTP POST, PUT or PATCH message that contains important information about the request.
+The Payload can be sent or received in various formats, including JSON.
 In programming, the payload is used in the context of a message protocol to distinguish between ancillary and actual data in a request.
-For example, request headers are required by the server to correctly interpret and process the request from a client, but they are not the payload of the request.
+For example, request headers are required by the server to interpret and process the request from a client correctly, but they are not the request's payload.
 JSON syntax elements are also not a payload.

 - "id": "12345" - Payload